 - How many conversions have occurred on the Flood-It! app and Merchandise Store website in the last week?

-- Perform funnel analysis: Where do users enter the conversion funnel, and where do they drop off?
+- Perform funnel exploration: Where do users enter the conversion funnel, and where do they drop off?

-- Conduct ad-hoc analysis by dragging and dropping multiple variables—the different segments, dimensions, and metrics you use to measure a business—onto a canvas to see instant visualizations of your data.
+- Conduct ad-hoc explorations by dragging and dropping multiple variables—the different segments, dimensions, and metrics you use to measure a business—onto a canvas to see instant visualizations of your data.

 Here are a few things you can do with the Universal Analytics property: